Having been wargaming for over 50 years, I thought I would set this website up as a record of my activities.

 The other Top Menu pages are devoted to the different historical periods of my wargaming, in the main sections of Ancients and Horse & Musket.
 The Ancient section has drop down sub-menus of Roman and Medieval.
 The Horse & Musket section has drop down sub-menus of 18th Century, Napoleonic and Zulu War.
-The first two of these have a further level of drop-down into pages on Command, Infantry, Cavalry and Artillery, Engineers & Logistic.
 There is also a section on General matters, which includes sub-pages on Terrain, Planning, Modelling Tips and Wargame Accessories.

 Finally there is a section on Military Historical Research, containing a number of items of straight (ie not wargaming) matters which I have researched over the years.
 This includes a paper on the Authorised Establishments of the British Army (1802-1815), which has details of the organisational structure of infantry, cavalry, artillery, engineers and supporting units.
-There is also a paper on British Converged Light Battalions, the latter formed by converging all of the light infantry and rifle companies in each brigade, as well as a papers on Battalion Field Strengths during the Napoleonic Wars and Cavalry Squadron Field Strengths during the Napoleonic Wars.
-Further papers will follow.
+There is also a paper on British Converged Light Battalions, the latter formed by converging all of the light infantry and rifle companies in each brigade, as well as a papers on Battalion Field Strengths during the Napoleonic Wars and Cavalry Squadron Field Strengths during the Napoleonic Wars plus several further papers.